 Mighty Networks for building a paid community

-For this piece, we only considered platforms for building and selling an online course, which means we did not consider learning management systems (LMS).
+For this piece, I only considered platforms for building and selling an online course, which means I didn't consider learning management systems (LMS).
 While the terms are often used interchangeably, LMS software is generally used either in a school setting or to help companies train their customers and employees.
-The platforms covered below, on the other hand, are designed for businesses and individual creators to earn money by selling their courses.
+The platforms to create online courses covered below, on the other hand, are designed for businesses and individual creators to earn money by selling their courses.